Meals in the rationing and austerity of WW2

-This group of pages is about how women - yes it was always women - managed to produce meals for their families from meagre rations and severe shortages during the Second World War and the years of austerity afterwards.
+This page is an overview of the pages in the above menu about how women - yes it was always women - managed to produce meals for their families from meagre rations and severe shortages during the Second World War and the years of austerity afterwards.

 Married woman's allowance in World War Two

 When a man went into the forces he was paid the regular forces pay.
 If he was married, his wife would get a Married Women's Allowance plus a small amount for each child.
 This was sent to her directly.

 Complete meals, not side dishes

 Do please remember that the meals described on the pages in the menu are invariably complete ones, not side dishes.
 Gastronomic delights were not possible because so many ingredients were unavailable or in short supply - and this went on for years.

 It was three meals a day.
 There was no extra food for snacks between meals.

 Women needed to be creative with what few ingredients they could get hold of and be good managers at creative ways to use up left-overs.

 I understand that the Government helped by publishing recipes from available ingredients, designed to fill the family up.
 However, as a child growing up at the time, I never saw any of them.
 I suspect they were of most value for large families, as my mother often complained that it was easier for them as they could use what she described as 'one bit of food in with another'.
 While my father was in the army, we were a family of three - my mother, my grandmother and me.

 One bit of food in with another and how it helped